andrewtlu/VoiceCalculator/README.md

 # VoiceCalculator v2.0-alpha

+### TODOs:
+- Core:
+   - [x] Update Sphinx4
+   - [x] Update MaryTTS
+   - [x] Ensure maven builds
+   - [ ] Rewrite to fit in maven project
+- Enhancements
+   - [ ] More efficient equation processing
+   - [ ] Fix up regex/grammar files
+   - [ ] Custom BigInt/Float classes
+   - [ ] Allow easier input (pauses, etc)
+   - [ ] Adapt model to have better accuracy
+   - [ ] Fix up ReadMe

-## Calculator Info
+### Calculator Info

 - Supports input from the positive/negative hundred billions to 10e-12 (12 decimal places)
   - Does not support changing float as of now
 - Can change between degrees and radians
 - Can get previous answer and current answer
 - Currently does not have multiple voices, however all this requires is a compatible voice.jar file and a makeDecision implementation for it
 - Allows for change from a regular mode to express (Speech output shortened for time)

 ### Calculator Defaults: